How to save ink cartridge from clogging or drying up

 - Turn the printer off correctly - When turning the printer off and on, it should be done using the button on the front or side of the printer.
 You should not be turning off and on using a power strip.

 - Print smart - Many people print something before thinking if what they are printing needs to be printed.
 Make sure what you are printing needs to be saved as a hard copy.
-For example, if you are printing a list of items to take with you think about keeping the list as a digital copy on your smartphone or tablet instead.
+For example, if you are printing a list of items to take with you, consider keeping a digital list on your smartphone or tablet instead.

 - Limit picture printing - Pictures take the most ink on your printer.
 If you have several photographs, consider using a print service at a local store instead of your home printer.